pUrGe12/pUrGe12.github.io/content/blog/gsoc_starting_.md

 Day 23ish I guess.
 I am so bored.
 I think the maintainer is busy so he isn't reviewing my PR.
 I need to step up my game but will only succeed once he merges this!
 I opened another in a different branch for custom wordlist addition.
 I have a feeling he's against error catching and using that as a core logic, but let's see.

+---

+Alright, My PR is still not reviewed, and today is a Saturday.
+I am not that worried cause I have started working on my application.
+I have included the following ideas into that,

+- [ ] Integrating Nettacker output with DefectDojo
+- [ ] Integrating Grafana’s visualisation tool
+- [ ] Version and filtered ports detection
+- [ ] UI improvements for the dashboard
+- [ ] Multi-threading issues fix -> Code refactoring
+- [ ] Adding a SARIF output report format
+- [ ] Implementing a testing framework

+The problem is, unless I talk to Mr. Sam I am not sure what they except from DefectDojo and Grafana integration?
+Do they want me to make contributions in their repos to include enpoints and parsers for nettacker? or what else can they be actually asking my friend?

+I am pretty sure its the former, cause there is no other way to integrate that, even if we use APIs, that still means I will have to create a parser for nettacker and its output formats.
+The question then is, should that be for the SARIF outputs or should it be for the HTML/json outputs?
+I am thinking I will say SARIF cause it makes more sense especially if that is the standard now.